-- (i) alter their behaviour and properties;
+(i) alter their behaviour and properties;

-- (ii) produce materials for chemical processing; and
+(ii) produce materials for chemical processing; and

-- (iii) construct molecular devices.
+(iii) construct molecular devices.

 Our early work in this area resulted in pharmaceutical formulations that are in everyday clinical use worldwide.
-In more recent studies modified cyclodextrins are being developed and exploited as molecular scaffolds for the construction of catalysts, molecular switches, and photochemical devices, and as templates to control the regio- and stereo-selectivity of reactions of included guest molecules.
+In more recent studies modified cyclodextrins are being developed and exploited as molecular scaffolds for the construction of catalysts, molecular switches, and photochemical devices, and as templates to control the regioand stereo-selectivity of reactions of included guest molecules.
 We have been able to design and prepare modified cyclodextrin hosts that display increased molecular recognition on binding of guest molecules.
-This has implications with respect to chemical separation technology (e.g. separation of isomers) through the incorporation of these materials into chromatography systems.
 By attaching reactive groups to cyclodextrins it has also been possible to produce catalysts with applications in chemical process technology.
-In this way we have been able to produce analogues of enzymes such as esterases, amidases and phosphatases.
-The latter have potential for application in soil and water bioremediation, to remove organophosphate pesticide residues.
-Another potential application of cyclodextrins in chemical process technology involves their use to control the assembly of the components of chemical reactions, to facilitate the reactions and alter the outcomes.
+Another application of cyclodextrins involves their use to control the assembly of the components of chemical reactions, to facilitate the reactions and alter the outcomes.
 The cyclodextrins thereby act as reaction vessels, but at the molecular level.
 In this regard, we have developed demonstration systems to alter by more than 4000 times the ratio of indigo and indirubin produced in competing condensation reactions and to reverse the regioselectivity of nitrile oxide cycloaddition processes.
 The latter reactions are also markedly accelerated compared to the analogous reactions in free solution.
-We have also been exploring the synthesis of cyclodextrin rotaxanes, catenanes and knots of various topologies.
-Where these have more than one ground state conformation, and the different states can be accessed using external stimuli, they form the basis of molecular devices such as ratchets and motors, temperature and light sensors, and photochemical frequency switches.
+We have also been exploring the synthesis of cyclodextrin rotaxanes, catenanes, knots and daisy chains of various topologies.
+Where these have more than one ground state conformation, and the different states can be accessed using external stimuli, they form the basis of molecular devices such as ratchets and motors, temperature and light sensors, photochemical frequency switches and molecular tweezers.
 Crystal structures of cyclodextrin host-guest complexes and rotaxanes show that these may be designed to exploit the cyclodextrins as insulators of molecular filaments formed by the guests.
-This has potential, for example, in the development of microelectronic systems, where the guests form conducting wires only in one direction. (with L.!
-Barr, M.M.!
-Cieslinski, P.G.!
-Dumanski, J.B.!
-Kelly, K.!
-Lee, N.A.!
-Lorimer, H.!
-Onagi, M.-H.!
-San, J.S.!
-Simpson, and S.F.!
-Lincoln, J.S.!
-Locke, B.L.!
-May [U. Adelaide], G.W.!
-Simpson [CSIRO Molecular Science, Melbourne], R.!
-Faulkner [Australian Vinyls Pty!
-Ltd, Melbourne])
+This has potential, for example, in the development of microelectronic systems, where the guests form conducting wires only in one direction. (with L. Barr, M.M.
+Cieslinski, R. Dawson, P.G.
+Dumanski, A.J.
+Herlt, N.A.
+Lorimer, H. Onagi, M.-H. San and J.S.
+Simpson, and S.F.
+Lincoln, J.S.
+Locke, B.L.
+May [U. Adelaide], G.W.
+Simpson [CSIRO Molecular Science, Melbourne], R. Faulkner [Australian Vinyls Pty Ltd, Melbourne])